A2Amir/Evaluation-Criteria-for-Segmentation-Networks/README.md

 <img src="./img/5.PNG" alt=" the Dice Similarity Coefficient " />
 <p align="center">

+3. In the following, we introduce four evaluation metrics.
+Inspired from the paper entitled “Fully Convolutional Networks for Semantic Segmentation [3]”, these metrics are extracted based on pixel accuracy and IoU metric [4].

 [1]	A. A. Taha, A. Hanbury, and O. A. J. del Toro, “A formal method for selecting evaluation metrics for image segmentation,” in 2014 IEEE International Conference on Image Processing (ICIP), 2014, pp. 932–936.

 [2]	M. Möller, L. Lymburner, and M. Volk, “The comparison index: A tool for assessing the accuracy of image segmentation,” Int.
 J. Appl.
 Earth Obs.
 Geoinf., vol. 9, no. 3, pp. 311–321, 2007.

+[3]	J. Long, E. Shelhamer, and T. Darrell, “Fully convolutional networks for semantic segmentation,” in Proceedings of the IEEE conference on computer vision and pattern recognition, 2015, pp. 3431–3440.

+[4]	J. B. Campbell and R. H. Wynne, Introduction to remote sensing.
+Guilford Press, 2011.